 To purchase an oxygen concentrator, you do need a prescription from your doctor, stating your oxygen level.
 The U.S. Food & Drug Administration (FDA) makes the rules about prescription sales, and at this time, oxygen concentrators are one of the medical devices for which the FDA requires a prescription.
 This is to ensure proper care has been taken in selling you an oxygen machine that is appropriate for your needs, and a prescription is the only evidence we have of exactly what those needs are.

 The oxygen concentrator you purchase and use is also largely determined by your prescription, and that's why you may have completely different needs from your friend who also uses supplemental oxygen, even if you both have the respiratory condition.
 Several important health indicators factor into a prescription for supplemental oxygen that results from a pulse oximetry test and arterial blood gas test.

 Some patients who require oxygen therapy, need it only when they are exercising, while others need it only while they are sleeping, and others need it for a few hours in a day no matter what they are doing.
-Some patients need continuous flow oxygen, while others only need pulse dose.
-Exactly which type of dosage you need, how many hours out of the day you need it, and at which setting is determined by your doctor.
+Some patients need a continuous flow of oxygen, while others need a pulse dose.
+Exactly which type of dosage you require, how many hours out of the day, and at which setting is determined by your doctor.

 Your physician will administer tests to find out how much oxygen you require.
-They will have blood drawn for an ABG test (arterial blood gas) to check your blood gases, as well as use a pulse oximeter to monitor your blood oxygen level.
+They will have blood drawn for an ABG test (arterial blood gas test) to check your blood gases, as well as use a pulse oximeter to monitor your blood oxygen level.
 The doctor will also check to see if your blood oxygen levels change drastically during exercise or while you are sleeping.
 Once your doctor has some measurements relating to blood oxygenation, they can write your prescription for your oxygen requirements.

 After you receive your prescription our highly trained Oxygen Specialists will assist you in selecting the correct concentrator that will best suit your needs and lifestyle.